-Almost ubiquitously, ski resorts in North America rate their terrain according to its difficulty with a simple rating system of color-coordinated symbols.
+Almost ubiquitously, ski resorts in North America rate their terrain according to its difficulty with a simple, standardized rating system of color-coordinated symbols.

 - Green Circle: Easiest